openedx/edx-ace/docs/getting_started.rst

     ace.send(msg)

-The ``name`` and ``app_label`` attributes are required in order for ACE to look up the correct templates in the django environment.
+The ``name`` and ``app_label`` attributes are required in order for ACE to look up the correct templates in the Django environment.

 For messages being sent from multiple places in the code, it can be simpler to define a :class:`.MessageType` first, and then :meth:`.MessageType.personalize` it.